-2.1.
-Dynamic vs. static scheduling
+2.1 Dynamic scheduling vs. static scheduling

 Many scheduling strategies use a dynamic approach: task graphs, or even tasks, are processed one after the other.
 This is usually done by assigning priorities to waiting tasks, and then by allocating resources to the task with highest priority, as long as there are free resources.
-This simple strategy is the best possible in some cases: (i) when we have no knowledge on the future workload (i.e., the tasks that will be submitted in the near future, or released by the processing of current tasks), or (ii) under a very unstable environment, where machines join and leave the system with a high churn rate.
+This simple strategy is the best possible in some cases: (i) when we have very little knowledge on the future workload (i.e., the tasks that will be submitted in the near future, or released by the processing of current tasks), or (ii) under a very unstable environment, where machines join and leave the system with a high churn rate.
+However, in the case of scheduling a series of workflows, the number of workflows is assumed to be large, and the number of resulting tasks is even larger.
+If a dynamic scheduler is used to schedule this large number of tasks, it would result in a large processing time by the scheduler, or even worse, in an overflow in the task buffer.
+This way, the scheduler would be unavailable for other users until all our tasks are scheduled, which would be unfair in a multi-user environment.